Best Crypto Wallets

 Exodus has both a mobile and a desktop wallet that allows you to enjoy the following:

-This app allows you to download it for free, and take advantage of the various features with ease.
-It provides all-in-one functionality that is pretty impressive overall.
-From basic management of your holdings, to even being able to add new holdings, swap, and explore the crypto world on several different playing fields.
+This app provides an all-in-one functionality that is pretty impressive overall.
+From basic management of your holdings, to adding new holdings, swapping, and exploring the crypto world on several different playing fields.

-They believe in offering you a secure and reliable platform, so they almost go above and beyond in some areas.
-If you use a pro hardware, or want the ability to switch to one later, you can store keys to other assets within Exodus and then upgrade when you’re ready without a hitch.
+They believe in offering you a secure and reliable platform, and they go above and beyond in some areas.
+If you use a pro hardware, or want the ability to switch to one later, you can store keys to other assets within Exodus and then upgrade when you’re ready without problems.

 One reason that it’s a top choice for beginners is this added security, and the ability to upgrade easily.
 However, they are also well-known for their support staff and excellent customer service.
-They are always responsive and friendly when you have a need.
+They are always responsive and friendly.
 They are also incredibly quick, easily putting some of the biggest names to shame in that department.

 Setup of the Exodus Wallet

 It’s really easy to get started with Exodus.
 You just need to download the app, or access the desktop version.
-Once you’re there, simply work on setting up your account, and you can fund immediately if you want to.
+Once you’re there, simply set up your account, and you can fund immediately if you want to.

 Check out the process.